Search

 Article 33

-Efforts to establish lasting peace and ensure political stability of the country are the top priority of the Council of Resistance; the Council of Resistance prefers negotiation with the Taliban as a way out of the current dire situation of the country, as well as the formation of an inclusive transitional government to pave the way for the establishment of a popularly elected system and government, and all its members welcome in a united and coordinated fashion any opportunity that can contribute to achieving national reconciliation through genuine dialogue among various groups of the people of Afghanistan.
+Efforts to establish lasting peace and ensure political stability of the country are the top priority of the SCNR; the SCNR prefers negotiation with the Taliban as a way out of the current dire situation of the country, as well as the formation of an inclusive transitional government to pave the way for the establishment of a popularly elected system and government, and all its members welcome in a united and coordinated fashion any opportunity that can contribute to achieving national reconciliation through genuine dialogue among various groups of the people of Afghanistan.

 Article 34

-If the Taliban do not submit to the rightful demands of the country’s citizens and the world and refuse genuine negotiations to establish an inclusive transitional government and then an elected system and government, the National Resistance Council for the Salvation of Afghanistan will begin practical action in response to the growing demands of supporters and followers of parties, and personalities that are members of the council as well as the free and defiant people of Afghanistan to expand national resistance and uprisings across the country till the toppling of the illegitimate Taliban government and achieving enduring peace and stability in an elected system and government.
+If the Taliban do not submit to the rightful demands of the country’s citizens and the world and refuse genuine negotiations to establish an inclusive transitional government and then an elected system and government, the SCNR will begin practical action in response to the growing demands of supporters and followers of parties, and personalities that are members of the SCNR as well as the free and defiant people of Afghanistan to expand national resistance and uprisings across the country till the toppling of the illegitimate Taliban government and achieving enduring peace and stability in an elected system and government.

 Article 35

-Affirming the people’s just demands and actions to secure their rights, the Council of Resistance supports the resistance fronts in all parts of the country, especially the National Resistance Front, that have been defending their life, property, family, honor and land against the oppression, aggression and imposition of illegitimate and monopolistic and supremacist government of the Taliban and view resistance as the legitimate right of those defenders.
+Affirming the people’s just demands and actions to secure their rights, the SCNR supports the resistance fronts in all parts of the country, especially the National Resistance Front, that have been defending their life, property, family, honor and land against the oppression, aggression and imposition of illegitimate and monopolistic and supremacist government of the Taliban and view resistance as the legitimate right of those defenders.

 Article 36

-In order to realize the goals and principles enshrined in this charter, policies will be developed and each of the Leadership Council members shall call on their party members and followers to coordinate and align their activities based on those policies.
+In order to realize the goals and principles enshrined in this charter, policies will be developed from the SCNR and each of the Leadership Council members shall call on their party members and followers to coordinate and align their activities based on those policies.

 Article 37

-Each of the members as the head of a party or group or a political personality, commensurate to their abilities, shall make serious efforts for the realization and implementation of policies and programs of the Council of Resistance, within the framework of this charter;
+Each of the members as the head of a party, a group or a political personality, commensurate to their abilities, shall make serious efforts for the realization and implementation of policies and programs of the SCNR, within the framework of this charter;

 Article 38